 I was a high school teacher in Arizona.
-Within a span of 18 months, I had three accidents each resulting in some type of Brain Trauma Injury.
-In one of the accidents an odd thing happened; my left eye went blurry and my whole left side became numb.
-The ER doctor said it was merely a concussion and hours later things went back to normal, but my life started changing.
-Because of the trauma to my brain, my thinking began being muddled.
+Within a span of 18 months, I had three accidents each resulting in brain trauma injuries (BTI).
+In one of the accidents a scary thing happened; my left eye went blurry and my whole left side became numb.
+The ER doctor said it was merely a concussion and hours later things went back to normal, but my life started going downhill .
+Because of the trauma to my brain, my thinking slowly became muddled.
 I would keep myself locked in my home, ultimately becoming a recluse.
-I couldn’t even go through a drive thru window to order food because the stress of talking to a stranger was too much for me to handle.
+I couldn’t even order at a drive-thru window because the stress of talking to a stranger was too overwhelming.

-Hating facing dozens of students everyday, I resigned from teaching at 34 years old and spent the next four years going through thirteen different jobs.
+I began to hate my teaching job, and resigned at 34 years old - spending the next four years going through thirteen different jobs.
 I was fired from several of them, quit the rest.
 I was making poor choices financially and having bouts of irrational behavior.
-While trying to manage my life I was diagnosed with Social Anxiety Disorder and Depression and started to take medications for both.
+While trying to manage my life I was diagnosed with Social Anxiety Disorder and Depression and started to take medications for both, without relief.

 While traveling to a part-time job in Salt Lake City, I was in another car accident that ended in spinal surgery.
 After the surgery, I had little choice except to move in with my parents.
 One morning, my dad found me sitting on the floor in my room, cross-legged, head down with all of my personal belongings scattered on the floor around me.
 Files, books, clothes, CD's DVD's: I was unsure what to do with all of my stuff.
-I literally did not have the ability to organize my belongings.
-It really scared my dad; I'd been living with them for six weeks and I hadn't organized a thing.
+I did not have the ability to organize my belongings.
+It really scared my dad; I'd been living with he and my mom for six weeks and I hadn't done a thing.

 My mom helped me get a job; it lasted three days.
 I got another job; it only lasted three weeks.
-After many jobs, over those four years, I had established that I just couldn’t stand to be around people.
+After many failed jobs over those four years, I had established that I’d grown unable to be around people.
 My parents were at their wits end.
 They knew that brain integration had helped my nephew and contacted a practitioner to see if there was any help for me.
 Arrangements were made and I received brain integration.

-My whole world changed!
-My fear of people, my depression and anxiety had vanished and my mindset changed to where I began to have a new, positive outlook on life.
+After 15-hours of brain integration my whole world changed!
+My fear of people, and my depression and anxiety had vanished.
+My mindset changed to where I began to have a new, positive outlook on life.
 I returned to teaching.

-A few years go by, my dad calls me to discuss creating a small business.
-We talked about how we could help so many people through brain integration.
-I completed the requirements and course work to become certified practitioner.
+A few years later, my dad called me to discuss creating a small business.
+We talked about how many people I could help through brain integration.
+I completed the requirements and course work to become a certified practitioner.
 I have been successfully helping people since 2009.
 Check out the testimonials page to read about my success in helping others.